-Takayasu arteritis is an inflammation of the aorta -- the artery that carries blood from the heart to the rest of the body -- and its major branches.
+Takayasu arteritis is an inflammation of the aorta and its major branches.
+The aorta is the artery that carries blood from the heart to the rest of the body.

-Treatment of Takayasu arteritis is difficult, but patients who do have the right treatment can see positive results.
-Early detection is important.
+Treatment of Takayasu arteritis is difficult.
+However, people who have the right treatment can see positive results.
+It is important to identify the condition early.

-Most patients are treated with steroids and immunosuppressive drugs.
 Surgery is reserved for complications caused by narrowed arteries.

 Call your health care provider if you have symptoms of this condition.
 Weak pulse, chest pain, and breathing difficulty require immediate care.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.